Something of the night about him: Aftermath

 Although "widely credited with destroying" Howard's election chances, the political scientist Tim Bale has suggested that while Widdecombe's comment undoubtedly damaged Howard's campaign, it was not necessarily fatal to it, although "highly bruising" and injurious.
-What was fatal, Bale suggests, was not her remarks but the Howard teams response, which involved off the record insinuations about her, (Note: Widdecombe accused the Howard campaign of spreading rumours that she had supported Derek Lewis against Howard because "she had been wooed with flowers, chocolates and dinners" by Lewis.) and that they began referring to her publicly as "Doris Karloff".
+What was fatal, Bale suggests, was not her remarks but the Howard team's response, which involved off the record insinuations about her, (Note: Widdecombe accused the Howard campaign of spreading rumours that she had supported Derek Lewis against Howard because "she had been wooed with flowers, chocolates and dinners" by Lewis.) and that they began referring to her publicly as "Doris Karloff".

 However, many believed his reputation was harmed by the comment, although the London Evening Standard suggested that "some might have taken this as flattery"; the accusation was one that he would find hard to shake off.
-Not everyone believed she was right; Phillip Oppenheim says Widdecombe showed an "unpleasant and opportunist" side over Howard, and that in his view "what she did was highly personal, highly unpleasant, very self-serving’".
+Not everyone believed she was right.
+Phillip Oppenheim says Widdecombe showed an "unpleasant and opportunist" side over Howard, and that in his view "what she did was highly personal, highly unpleasant, very self-serving’".

 Some years later, Widdecombe told The Guardian, "I have said all I have to say about that.
 I don't want to reprise that ... not at all", but also called it "the quote of all time".
 In the same paper—and by which time Widdecombe was endorsing Howard as Conservative leader—political journalist Jackie Ashley said, "as political insults go, it was simply the best".
 Widdecombe's phrase later entered The Oxford Dictionary of Political Quotations, and in Kochan's words, "the pantheon of put-downs".

 In 2001, when Howard was Shadow Chancellor, he paraphrased Widdecombe's comment against Tony Blair and Chancellor Gordon Brown, saying of their then-strained relationship, there was "something of goodnight" about them.
 Two years later, when Howard was party leader, he sacked his Shadow Secretary of State for International Development, John Bercow for congratulating Prime Minister Tony Blair's stance on the Iraq War.
 Bercow subsequently told Howard to his face that Widdecombe "was right" to make the remark she did because, Bercow felt, "the party needs to be attractive, but you are not seen as being attractive" or empathetic.

 Following her retirement in 2010, Widdecombe took up writing detective fiction.
 Reviewing one of her books, the author Ruth Rendell wrote, although "imbued with moral rectitude ... it wasn't easy to put down"; playing on Widdecombe's 1997 phrase, Rendell wrote that Widdecombe "has something of a Sunday afternoon about her".